leNEKO/yaml-include/README.md

 - include and parse recursivly `yaml` (and `json`) files
 - include `markdown` and `txt` text files
 - include other types as `base64` encoded binary data.
-- handle gracefully circular references
+- by default handle gracefully circular references with `!circular` tag

 ## Usage